Jutho/TensorKit.jl/docs/src/man/sectors.md

 corresponding coefficients.

-As before, there is a simplified interface for the case where `BraidingStyle(G) isa Symmetric` and the levels are not needed.
+As before, there is a simplified interface for the case where `BraidingStyle(G) isa SymmetricBraiding` and the levels are not needed.
 This is simply given by

 [`permute(f1::FusionTree{G,N₁}, f2::FusionTree{G,N₂}, p1::NTuple{N₁′,Int}, p2::NTuple{N₂′,Int})`](@ref)